joolstorrentecalo/gitlab-foss/doc/user/profile/achievements.md

 Achievements are considered to be owned by the user.
 They are visible regardless of the visibility setting of the namespace that created the Achievement.

-This feature is an experiment.
+This feature is an Experiment.
 For more information about planned work, see [epic 9429](https://gitlab.com/groups/gitlab-org/-/epics/9429).
 Tell us about your use cases by leaving comments in the epic.